impredicative/papical/README.md

 # papi
-**papi** is a acronym for Personal Amazon Price Inflation.
-It computes this as a percentage using the [Laspereyes](https://en.wikipedia.org/w/index.php?title=List_of_price_index_formulas&oldid=1077502962#Laspeyres) formula.
+**papi** (Personal Amazon Price Inflation) computes the running annual price inflation percentage using the [Laspereyes](https://en.wikipedia.org/w/index.php?title=List_of_price_index_formulas&oldid=1077502962#Laspeyres) formula.
 Using it meaningfully requires a substantial order history on Amazon over a long period.
 This software is not associated with Amazon.

 ## Usage